mumtazahmadui/javascript-delete-operator/README.md

 The delete operator is used to delete the property of an object.
 ```

-> How to create function overloading in JavaScript?

 The example for delete operator is given below.

 ```javascript